f5devcentral/f5-automation-labs/docs/postman/postman-primer.rst

 .. _API-auth-lab: Lab 1.2 – API Authentication

-This lab utilizes the Postman Chrome extension to facilitate the sending data to and recieving data from the iControl REST based API.
+This lab utilizes the Postman Chrome extension to facilitate the sending data to and receiving data from the iControl REST based API.

 REST API Authentication & ‘example’ Templates
 ----------------------------------------------